mhagger/cvs2svn/COMMITTERS.md

+# Committers

-The following people have commit access to cvs2svn.
-This is not a full list of cvs2svn's authors, however -- for that, you'd need to look over the log messages to see all the patch contributors.
+The following people had commit access to cvs2svn when it was in Subversion.
+This is not a full list of cvs2svn's authors, however — for that, you'd need to look over the log messages to see all the patch contributors.

-If you have a question or comment, it's probably best to mail dev@cvs2svn.tigris.org, rather than mailing any of these people directly.
+If you have a question or comment, please go to https://github.com/mhagger/cvs2svn, rather than mailing any of these people directly.

       cmpilato   C. Michael Pilato <cmpilato@collab.net>
         gstein   Greg Stein <gstein@lyra.org>